Jana-Marie/USB-PD-Firmware/docs/console_config.md

 The `i` field holds the value of the PDO's Maximum Current field (B9-0), in amperes.
 The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `2.25 A`.

+### Type-C Current Virtual PDO Fields

+This section describes how Type-C Current Virtual PDOs (type `typec_virtual`) are printed.
+These are not actually PDOs sent in a PD Source_Capabilities message, but merely a convenient way of reporting advertised Type-C Current when USB Power Delivery is not available.

+#### i

+The `i` field holds the value of the advertised Type-C Current, in amperes.
+The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `1.50 A`.

 ## USB Descriptors